Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges: Results

 \subsection{Benchmarking}

-To assess the cryptanalytic abilities of contemporary LLMs, we conducted experiments using the 50 verified challenges from the \emph{random-crypto} dataset.
+To assess the cryptanalytic abilities of contemporary LLMs, we conducted experiments using the 50 verified challenges from the \textsc{Random-Crypto} dataset.
 Each LLM was evaluated under four distinct experimental conditions: \begin{enumerate*}[label=(\roman*)] \item \emph{No hint, no tool use} (baseline performance), \item \emph{Hint only} (supplementary hints provided), \item \emph{Tool use only} (ability to execute Python code), \item \emph{Hint and tool use}. \end{enumerate*} In each scenario, models received the question field and any supplementary hints or Python tool access.
 Models were required to generate a single, structured response formatted as $\\boxed\{flag{\{\dots}\}\}$ in order for a challenge to be considered solved.
 Due to computational constraints, the maximum token generation was limited to 4096 for the non-tool use case and 8192 for the tool use case.

 We report two standard LLM evaluation metrics: Pass@8 is the proportion of tasks for which at least one out of eight independent model generations successfully solves the task, and Maj@8 is the proportion of tasks for which at least five out of eight independent model generations successfully solve the task.
 Table \ref{tab:benchmark_results} summarizes the experimental outcomes, measured by Pass@8 and Maj@8 metrics.
 GPT-4.1 and o3 models consistently outperform Llama-family models, highlighting the advanced reasoning capabilities of these architectures.

-Interestingly, supplementary hints generally improve performance for scenarios without tool usage, but this trend does not hold when tools are available.
-Particularly for smaller models like Llama-3.1-8B, the addition of hints adversely affects performance due to brute-force methods prompted by hints that cause the models to generate code that does not comply with environment constraints (memory and runtime).
-For larger and more capable models (GPT-4.1 and Scout), hints beneficially complement tool usage, leading to improved overall results.
-Differences in prompt engineering significantly affected the performance across models.
-For instance, the prompt was optimized for Llama-3.1-8B, inadvertently disadvantaging larger Llama models.
+Interestingly, while supplementary hints typically improve performance for scenarios without tool access, this trend reverses when tools are available, especially for smaller models like Llama-3.1-8B.
+In these cases, hints often prompted models to attempt brute-force approaches.
+For example, challenges requiring enumeration or brute-forcing strategies (such as ROT13 decoding or poorly salted hashes) led smaller models to generate inefficient Python scripts.
+Such attempts often resulted in the models generating Python scripts that tried to enumerate exhaustive lists of possible solutions or unnecessary computations, causing memory exhaustion and crashes in the execution environment.
+Conversely, larger and more capable models, such as GPT-4.1 and Scout, demonstrated improved performance when hints were available alongside tools, as they effectively incorporated hints into structured, computationally efficient reasoning processes.